sallonoroff/sallonoroff.github.io/_posts/2009-03-20-star-wars-and-tesla-coils.md

 layout: post
 tags:
   - arbitrary
+  - geek
   - music
   - star wars
   - tesla
   - videos
-  - web
 ---
-It&#8217;s an almost perfect recipe for geek glee.
+It's an almost perfect recipe for geek glee.
 A group of lads going by the name of [ArcAttack!](http://www.arcattack.com) use Tesla coils to create music, including a cover of [the Imperial March](http://www.youtube.com/watch?v=pJqoRaphiEk):

-<span class="embed-youtube" style="text-align:center; display: block;"></span>
+{% include youtubeembed.html id="pJqoRaphiEk" %}